Corporate Transparency Act: What You Need to Know

 When the “Final Rule” is effective on January 1, 2024, most business entities created in or registered to do business in the United States will be required to comply with Financial Crimes Enforcement Network reporting—including many Main Street and startup companies.

-Hathaway & Kunz Associate Jacob Beckett shares what you need to know.
+Hathaway & Kunz Associate Jacob Beckett shares what you need to know:

 If you have already fallen behind on your New Year’s resolutions and are looking ahead to 2024, don’t forget to add “complying with the Corporate Transparency Act” to the list.